srobo/volunteer-emails/SR2020/2019-08-11-sr2020-game-design-and-kickstart-prep.md

 We look forward to looking through all your game design submissions!

-## The Kit

-Kickstart is on the horizon and we need to prepare the kits, ensuring they're in good condition for this year's teams.
-We will be hosting a kit collation event or two at Southampton University in the coming weeks, and we would love to have as many of you as possible to help out.

-If you'd like to develop our next-generation kit, you can join the Kit Team who are responsible for maintaining and upgrading our existing SR kit. [insert contact detail for kit team?]

-## Other ways to help out

-#### Task tickets
+### Task tickets

 Soon, we will have a sizable bank of tasks which need to be completed, which you can [find on GitHub](https://github.com/srobo/tasks/issues).
 Each ticket there should have a small description of what needs to be done; and every task you can complete brings us one step closer to delivering another brilliant competition.

-#### Meetings
+### Meetings

 If you have some questions about a task you want to work on, or would just like to get a feel for what's going on, we will be opening our competition meetings for volunteers to join.
-The planned times will appear on [this calendar](Insert link) and you can join in our [Google Meet](https://meet.google.com/vhv-njie-age) room.
+The planned times will appear on [this calendar](https://calendar.google.com/calendar/embed?src=studentrobotics.org_oqdjasvpps8smo0d5nte417rak%40group.calendar.google.com&ctz=Europe%2FLondon) and you can join in Google Meet using the link in the calendar event.

-You can also join our Slack server if you haven't already.
+You can also [join our Slack server](https://goo.gl/forms/Maq41MHF8CYSRVn83) if you haven't already.
 This lets you chat with other SR volunteers and get more frequent updates on our progress.

 Here's to Student Robotics 2020!